-Each canister, with an initial pressure of approximately 50 millitorr (compared to 760 torr of pressure in the atmosphere at sea level), will be fitted with a sampling valve that uses a critical orifice and mass flow controller to regulate the air flow into the canister for the selected sampling period.
+Each canister, with an initial pressure of approximately 30 pounds per square inch (psi), will be fitted with a sampling valve that uses a critical orifice and mass flow controller to regulate the air flow into the canister for the selected sampling period.
 The mass flow controller will maintain a relative constant air flow rate throughout the sampling period.
-All Summa canister valves will remain closed until the sample holes are complete and all of the canisters are in their respective positions.
+Summa canister valves will remain closed until the sample holes are complete and all of the canisters are in their respective positions.
 The valves will then be opened for the designated collection period.
-The building HVAC system will operate at normal capacity prior to and during the sample collection program.

-3.1.4.3 Sub-slab Vapor Sample Analysis
+3.2.4.3 Sub-slab Vapor Sample Analysis

-The Summa® canisters once filled will be transported under chain-of-custody command to Soil vapor samples will be collected and sent to a NYSDOH-approved laboratory for analysis of USEPA TCL VOCs in accordance with USEPA Method TO-15 as shown in Table 1.
-Field documentation of sub-slab vapor investigation sampling activities will be consistent with the NYSDOH guidance.
+Soil vapor samples will be collected in Summa® canisters, and once filled will be transported under chain-of-custody command to a NYSDOH-approved laboratory for analysis of USEPA TCL VOCs in accordance with USEPA Method TO-15 [the laboratory detection limits for trichloroethylene, carbon tetrachloride and vinyl chloride for indoor and outdoor (ambient) air samples should be 0.25 ug/m3 or less].
+Field documentation of subslab vapor investigation sampling activities will be consistent with the NYSDOH guidance.

-3.1.5 Field Specific Quality Assurance/Quality Control Sampling
+3.3 Field Specific Quality Assurance/Quality Control Sampling

-In addition to the soil/fill, groundwater and sub-slab vapor samples described above, field-specific quality assurance/quality control (QA/QC) samples will be collected and analyzed to ensure the reliability of the generated data as described in the QAPP (see Section 5.0) and to support the required third-party data usability assessment effort.
+In addition to the soil/fill, groundwater and air samples described above, field-specific quality assurance/quality control (QA/QC) samples will be collected and analyzed to ensure the reliability of the generated data as described in the QAPP (see Section 5.0) and to support the required third-party data usability assessment effort.
 Site-specific QA/QC samples will include matrix spikes, matrix spike duplicates, blind duplicates, and trip blanks.